Hello and welcome to my blog.

 In recent times my son came to me asking me to help him build a flooring company, I agreed and got on with putting another business together from scratch, Professional Floors.

-After a huge list of task had been completed, his first van had been purchased and a warehouse rented, we spent around £1000 a week on advertising for 12 weeks.
+After a huge list of task had been completed, his first van purchased and a warehouse rented, we spent around £1000-£1500 a week on advertising for 16 weeks.
 The business took off, we now have 4 vans installing up to £30,000 worth of flooring in a good month.

 At this time we were approached by building companies, carpenters and other flooring companies for supplies, it seemed a natural progression to capitalise on these relationships and enter the wholesale side of the flooring industry.
 The company we set up was called Floor Shack.